 Troy Terry has goal, 2 assists and Gibson makes 34 saves in Ducks' 4-3 win over Sabres

-After giving up five goals on 14 shots in relief of starter Lukas Dostal on Saturday, Gibson made several key third-period saves.
+Adam Henrique also scored and John Gibson stopped 34 shots two days after giving up five goals on 14 shots in a relief stint against Toronto.

+Gibson was at his best in preserving the one-goal lead with a 10-save third period.

-His best stop came with 8:19 left when the goalie reached out across the crease to snare Tage Thompson’s attempt to convert Jeff Skinner’s setup into the open right side.
-Gibson then got his blocker up to stop Rasmus Dahlin's shot from the slot and followed up to kick out his left pad to prevent Dahlin from converting the rebound with a minute left.
+With 8:19 left, the goalie reached out across the crease to snare Tage Thompson’s attempt to convert Jeff Skinner’s setup into the open right side.
+With a minute left, Gibson got his blocker up to stop Rasmus Dahlin’s shot from the slot, and followed up to kick out his left pad to prevent Dahlin from converting the rebound.

-Thompson, Jordan Greenway and Zach Benson scored for the Sabres, while Ukko-Pekka Luukkonen finished with 11 saves.
+“He really is the backbone of our team,” Terry said of Gibson.
+“Some games you almost take it for granted and we hang him out to dry.
+It’s our job to give him as much support as we can.
+And, some of the saves he made today were just outrageous."

+For Buffalo, it might be time for the Sabres to start following the Ducks’ lead in shortening their expectations with the team in jeopardy of extending its NHL-record postseason drought to a 13th season.

 The Ducks rallied from a pair of one-goal deficits with Vatrano scoring twice in 2 1/2 minutes to put Anaheim up 3-2 with 5:26 remaining in the second period.